hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - <span style="color: #bb6600;">WCCP</span>: a WCCP v2 enabled device (typically a router, switch, PIX, or ASA) redirects port 80
       - Bridged mode: Dual NICs, virtually paired, traffic goes in one NIC and out the other (not available)
     - Explicitly
-      - client knows existence of the proxy $\to$ sending all web traffic to the proxy
+      - client knows existence of the proxy -> sending all web traffic to the proxy
       - no DNS lookup, WAS responsible for DNS resolution
       - config each client to send traffic to WSA
       - WSA errsponds w/ its own IP info